pyzahl/SoFiMagic/README.md

 Use [Sony-PMCA-RE](https://github.com/ma1co/Sony-PMCA-RE) or install through [sony-pmca.appspot.com](https://sony-pmca.appspot.com/apps).

 Thanks to [ma1co](https://github.com/ma1co) for creating this amazing framework and [obs1dium](https://github.com/obs1dium), I used FocusBracket as a code base.
+And final thanks to [jonasjuffinger](https://github.com/jonasjuffinger/TimeLapse) for creating TimeLapse I used as template to start SoFiMagic.

 ## Usage ##
 The app is easy to use.
 It doesn't have any controls for shutter speed, aperture, ISO, picture quality etc. Adjust all this settings before starting the app, it will use them.
 If you don't want the camera to focus before each shot, set the camera to manual mode.